Term dates, short courses and prices here.

-This course is suited to those wishing to pursue a career in the arts, whether that be in the figurative tradition or in some other aspect of the creative industries.
+The Full-Time course is suited to those wishing to pursue a career in the arts, whether that is in the figurative tradition or in some other aspect of the creative industries.

 Students come from, and go onto work in, animation, graphic design, concept art and even as tattoo artists, to mention but a few.
 Others are represented by galleries in the UK and abroad and regularly receive commissions.